bonaparte/napoleon-ui/readme.md

 ## Development

-For development use the standard Bonaparte build process
+For development use the standard Bonaparte build process:

 ```
 npm run build
 ```
-and
+or
 ```
 npm run watch
 ```
+To rebuild/watch `bonaparte.build.js`